|The Game||Star Fleet||Other||Forum|

-F-01 was discovered and the Alliance's space fortress was finally destroyed but not before terrible damage was wrought upon the Earth.
+F Zero One was finally found and the Alliance's space fortress destroyed, but not before terrible damage was inflicted on the Earth.

-The Alliance's retreat from Earth's solar system and surrounding territories liberated several of Earth's neighbours.
-In recent months, Earth has developed peaceful relations with a planet called Simetra, left barren by after countless years of Alliance tyranny.
+The Alliance's retreat from Earth and its surrounding sectors liberated several of Earth's neighbouring solar systems.
+In the two years following the war, Earth restored peaceful relations with Simetra: a former Earth colony that was subjected to countless years of Alliance tyranny.

 The process of rebuilding what the Alliance destroyed is underway.